 How is TMD Treated?

 There are several non-invasive and drug-free treatments for TMD.
-As one of the main causes of TMD is stress, using a treatment such as the NuCalm muscle relaxation system can be incredibly effective.
+As one of the main causes of TMD is stress, using a treatment such as the NuCalm relaxation system can be incredibly effective.
 The NuCalm relaxation system uses your brain’s natural relaxation mechanism to help you achieve a deep state of relaxation, minimising teeth grinding and soothing the jaw muscles.
 Combined with oral appliances that can help to reposition your jaw into a more ergonomic position, a dentist can help you limit pain and help your body to repair itself.